 - "pins and needles" or numbness in the arms

 Not everyone with back pain is a good candidate for a lumbar disc replacement surgery.
-A doctor will perform a number of tests to determine if it's the right procedure for each patient.
+A doctor will perform tests to determine if it's the right procedure for you.

 Lumbar disc replacement surgery might be recommended if: